Chapler1/BasketballSim/README.md

 # BasketballSim — Full Technical Walkthrough

 A possession-by-possession NBA simulator built with Blazor (.NET 10, Interactive Server).
 Every game plays out one possession at a time, with individual player attributes, tendencies, fatigue, injuries, and coaching style driving every decision.
-Statistics are calibrated to **NBA 2023-24 league averages**.
+Statistics are calibrated to **real NBA averages**.

 ---